Sports betting has arrived in the Great White North, and it’s time for Canadian bettors to start wagering on their favourite sporting events.

 The UFC itself has a very strong presence in Canada and regularly puts fight cards on for fans all over the country.
 This has translated into a loyal fanbase in the country that regularly tunes in for major pay-per-view events.

 Just because Canada doesn’t have an NFL team doesn’t mean there’s no professional football around.
-The CFL has been in operation since 1958 and the league has eight teams across the country:
+The Canadian Football League (CFL) has been in operation since 1958 and the league has eight teams across the country:

 - BC Lions